jaso-public/cs764-sorter/README.md

 This method returns the generated record with the specified characteristics or a null pointer if the total number of records has already been generated.

 ## DeviceProvider
 This is a provider that reads records from a device (file) and provides them to other providers via its next() method.
 It will eventually read the entire contents of the file.
 If the final read is not a complete record, it will write an error message to cerr, and it will return a null pointer instead of a record.
+This class is used to read records from the given input.txt file.

 ### Class Constructor
+The class constructor initializes the class' initial values including the IODevice that will allow records from the particular file to be read.

 ### next()
+This method will continue to read records from the given file until the end of the file has been reached.
+It will print out an error message to cerr that will indicate only a partial record was left as the final read.
+If this error occurs, a null pointer will be returned.
+If all records were successfully returned, it will return a null pointer.

 ## DropFirst
+This class is a provider that will drop the first record (will not return it) before returning records with each next() call.
+It is only utilized for testing purposes.

 ### Class Constructor
+The class constructor automatically drops the first record from the given source, so it is not returned.

 ### next()
+This method returns the next record from the provider or a null pointer if all records have been returned.

 # Implemented Techniques
 ## Tournament Tree